seoulstice/bike_share/README.md

 In this project you'll use Ruby, Sinatra, and Activerecord to build a site that analyzes bike share usage in San Francisco.

-This application will collect data in two ways: 1) through web forms allowing users to enter trip/station/weather information, and 2) by consuming CSV files with historical information for stations, trips, and weather.
+This application will collect data in two ways:
+  1. Through web forms allowing users to enter trip/station/weather information
+  2. By consuming CSV files with historical information for stations, trips, and weather.
 In addition to creating and storing this information for viewing at a later date, this application will provide a number of user dashboards with higher level analysis of trends in bike share usage.

 At a high level, this project will develop along the following path: